ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 **Request and Resource Validations**

-:	All requests and resources received via the Mca and Mcc reference points are validated.
+:	All requests and resources received via the Mca, Mcc and Mcc' reference points are validated.

 **Resource Addressing**